nickaigi/configs/deploy/README.md

 #Deploy files

-conf files used in the deployement of a django app with nginx + uswgi
+Config files used in the deployement of a django app with nginx + uswgi.
+Note the difference between ``wsgi.py`` and the default created by Django